 Uncertainty ranking: PCC and PRCC

-Partial Correlation Coefficients deal with analyzing the influence the random vector \inputRV = \left( X_1,\ldots,X_{\inputDim} \right) has on a random variable Y which is being studied for uncertainty.
-Here we attempt to measure linear relationships that exist between Y and the different components X_i.
+Partial Correlation Coefficients deal with analyzing the influence of the random vector \inputRV = \left( X_1,\ldots,X_{\inputDim} \right) on a random variable Y, which is being studied.
+Here we attempt to measure the linear relationships that exist between Y and the different components X_i.

 1. Determine the effect of other variables \left\{ X_j,\ j\neq i \right\} on Y by linear regression; when the values of the variables \left\{ X_j,\ j\neq i \right\} are known, the average forecast for the value of Y is then available in the form of the equation: